cs3110/textbook/src/chapters/preface/install.md

 to need some developer tools and a Unix package manager.
 There are two to pick
 from: [Homebrew][homebrew] and [MacPorts][macports].
 From the perspective of this textbook and CS 3110, it doesn't matter which you choose.
 So if you're already accustomed to one, feel free to keep using it.
+Make sure to run its update command before continuing with these instructions.

 Otherwise, pick one and follow the installation instructions on its website.
 The installation process for Homebrew is typically easier and faster, which might nudge you in that direction.
-If you do choose MacPorts, make sure to follow *all* the detailed instructions on its page, including XCode and an X11 server. **Do not install both Homebrew and MacPorts**; they aren't meant to co-exist.
+If you do choose MacPorts, make sure to follow *all* the detailed instructions on its page, including XCode and an X11 server.
+**Do not install both Homebrew and MacPorts**; they aren't meant to co-exist.
 If you change your mind later, make sure to uninstall one before installing the other.
 After you've finished installing either Homebrew or MacPorts, you can proceed to OPAM, below.

 [homebrew]: https://brew.sh/
 [macports]: https://www.macports.org/install.php